niwlaash/isn-automated-satisfaction-survey-counter-cleaner/README.md

-# ISN Satisfaction Survey Response Counter
+# ISN Automated Satisfaction Survey Response Counter

 This tool automates the process of counting and categorizing responses from the **2026 Athletes and Coaches Satisfaction Survey**.
 It maps raw survey data into a clean, flat table ready for review and analysis.